Etimesgut Air Base

-Etimesgut Air Base (Etimesgut Hava Üssü) is an airbase of the Turkish Air Force located 15 km west of Ankara, Turkey.
+Etimesgut Air Base (Etimesgut Hava Üssü), officially Ankara Airport (Ankara Havalimanı), is an airbase of the Turkish Air Force located 15 km west of Ankara, Turkey.
 It is owned by Turkish Air Force and jointly operated by the air force and the Turkish Aeronautical Association (Türk Hava Kurumu) (THK).
 International Defense Industry, Aerospace and Maritime Fair (IDEF) and civil aviation airshows are being held at this airport.

 The airport has two runway in east–west direction.
 The northern part of the airport, limited by the urban section of Ankara-Istanbul highway at north, is assigned to the military with the longer runway 11L/29R.
 The southern area and the shorter runway 11R/29L are being used by the THK.
 The Ankara Aviation Museum, open to public, is located at the northeastern corner of the airport.

+History

+The airport was expanded for 2026 NATO summit.

 11th Air Logistics Command

 The 11th Air Logistics Command, a direct subunit of the General Staff of the Turkish Air Force, is stationed at the Etimesgut Air Base with two squadrons having their military transport aircraft for cargo and personnel.